Circle K: History

 On August 12, 2015, Circle K opened its first five convenience stores in Costa Rica, Central America, after having bought and rebranded the local convenience store chain Delimart.

 On September 23, 2015, Couche-Tard unveiled a refreshed brand identity for Circle K, and announced that the Statoil (Northern, Central and Eastern Europe) and Mac's (English Canada) brands would be converted to Circle K.

 In 2016, Couche-Tard acquired the Irish service station chain Topaz.
-In April 2018, Couche-Tard announced that they too would be rebranded to Circle K. Couche-Tard similarly acquired Imperial Oil's Esso retail locations in Ontario (228) and Quebec (50) the same year, and rebranded the convenience stores in Ontario (many of which previously operating under the On the Run brand) to Circle K.
+In April 2018, Couche-Tard announced that they too would be rebranded to Circle K. Couche-Tard similarly acquired Imperial Oil's Esso retail locations in Ontario (228) and Quebec (50) the same year, and rebranded the convenience stores in Ontario (many of which previously operated under the On the Run brand) to Circle K.

 In 2017, Couche-Tard completed its acquisition of CST Brands, adding stores formerly owned by Valero Energy, and a portion of the Ultramar chain in Canada to Circle K (with the latter also switching fuel suppliers to Irving).

-Also in 2017, Couche-Tard bought Holiday Stationstores, a Minnesota-based chain of gas stations in the midwest United States.
-The company subsequently extended business practices from Holiday to its North American stores, including piloting a food service model adapted from that of Holiday.
+Also in 2017, Couche-Tard bought Holiday Stationstores, a Minnesota-based chain of fuel stations in the Midwestern United States.
+Couche-Tard would integrate business practices from Holiday into the Circle K business, including its food service model, full-service franchise program, and car wash subscriptions.
+Some locations also piloted store formats patterned after that of Holiday.

+In November 2018, Circle K opened its first store in New Zealand through master franchisee Pamma Retail Group.

 In September 2021, Circle K announced the purchase of 10 convenience and food stores from the Griffin Group in Ireland.
 All the stores being bought are in Dublin and located in busy areas such as O’Connell Street, College Green, Grafton Street and Sandyford.

-In February 2022, Couche-Tard announced that it would rebrand 12 Holiday Stationstores locations in Sioux Falls, South Dakota to Circle K.
+In February 2022, Couche-Tard announced that it would rebrand 12 Holiday Stationstores locations in Sioux Falls, South Dakota, to Circle K.